SAP/yeoman-ui/packages/backend/README.md

 1. Go to [GitHub Releases](https://github.com/sap/yeoman-ui/releases).
 2. Search for the `.vsix` archive under Assets for the specific release.
-3. Follow the instructions for installing an extension from a `.vsix` file in the [VSCode's guide](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).
+3. Follow the instructions for installing an extension from a `.vsix` file in the [VS Code's guide](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

 ## Updates